Ostrava Open

+In 2026, the tournament returned to the WTA calendar, staging a WTA 250-level in February.
+It takes place in the Ostravar Aréna and the Ridera Tennis Club in Ostrava on indoor hard courts.

 From 1994 to 1998, the Czech Indoor was a men's tennis tournament that was part of the World Series of the ATP Tour.
-It was held at the ČEZ Aréna in Ostrava in the Czech Republic and was played on indoor carpet courts.
+It was held at the ČEZ Aréna on indoor carpet courts.

 In 1999, the Nokia Cup was a WTA Tour tournament.
 It was held in Prostějov in the Czech Republic and played on indoor carpet courts.